Pavanimarthala/CodeAlpha_Projects/README.md

  # Car Price Prediction

-    Car price prediction  is amachine learning task where a model is trained to estimate the selling price of a car based on it's features such as brand, model year,mileage, fuel type,engine capacity,and other specificstions.
+    Car price prediction  is a machine learning task where a model is trained to estimate the selling price of a car based on it's features such as brand, model year,mileage, fuel type,engine capacity,and other specificstions.

 # 1 🛠️ Tools Used
   # - Python